osisoft/PI-Adapter/V1/Configuration/Endpoints configuration.md

 | ------------------- | ---------- | ------------ | ------------ | ----------------- | --------------------- |
 | Can be instantiated | Yes        | Experimental | No           | Forbidden         | Forbidden             |

+The full schema definition for the egress endpoint configuration is in the _Egress_DataEndpoints_schema.json_ here:

+Windows: *%Program Files%\OSIsoft\Adapters\AdapterName\Schemas*

+Linux: */opt/OSIsoft/Adapters/AdapterName/Schemas*

 ### Parameters